Welcome to Tempus

 - Tempus Campaign Session Notes: a fairly raw combination of all of session notes captured during play and transferred back to my Obsidian Session Notes.

 - Tempus Campaign Recap: a summary of the raw session notes.
-I start by feeding a section of raw session notes into ChatGPT and refine a bit from there.
+I start by feeding a section of raw session notes into ChatGPT/Claude and refine a bit from there.
 These are ready to share with the players.